Christian Angermayer: Personal life

 Angermayer is a lifelong teetotaler.
 He is homosexual.
 He has a small tattoo of the skeletal formula of psilocybin on his arm and collects artworks related to psychedelics, gay emperors and their lovers.
 Angermayer resided in London until 2024, after which he relocated to Switzerland for tax-related reasons.
 He maintains business operations in London, Berlin, New York City, and Abu Dhabi.
 Angermayer has identified as "sort of a conservative libertarian."

-He is also close to former German chancellor Angela Merkel and president of the European Central Bank Christine Lagarde.
+He is a Christian and believes that psychedelic use supports religious belief.